By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The reason you may be getting nowhere on resolving the situation just may be that you are trying to solve the wrong problem.

 One method for resolving problem behavior that is taught in parenting classes is to look for the ownership of the problem.
-Here is a simple “child” problem and afterwards we will apply this to more adult issues.
+Here is a simple “child” problem and afterward we will apply this to more adult issues.

 Mother goes into the child’s room and it is a mess.
 Mom yells “you are such a lazy slob, clean this room up.”
 This is a bad approach for two reasons.
 Calling the child a slob may establish a core identity that they are a slob.
 If that is what you are, why try to change?
 Being called names repeatedly encourages people to give up.